michaeldiguiseppi/java_curriculum_personal/Unit-1-Syntax/README.md

 By the end of this lesson you should be able to:

 - Understand the differences between a statically typed language and a loosely typed language.
-- Compile and run basic Java programs
+- Compile and run basic Java programs.
-- Convert basic JavaScript program to Java programs
+- Convert basic JavaScript program to Java programs.

 ## Hello Java!